 Beyond these points, the primary measurements Hera will carry out are still essential to complete humankind’s first field test of planetary defence.
 Only with a dedicated observer mission can DART’s deflection of the orbit of a small asteroid be fully validated and potentially applied to other targets for planetary defence.

-Hera will measure the mass of Didymoon, so we know what was moved – it is essential to determine Didymon’s mass accurately so we can calculate the efficiency of the impact momentum transfer from the measured change of Didymoon’s orbital period.
+Hera will measure the mass of Dimorphos, so we know what was moved – it is essential to determine Didymon’s mass accurately so we can calculate the efficiency of the impact momentum transfer from the measured change of Dimorphos’s orbital period.

 Hera will also gather the shape and volume of the moon, allowing modelling of its internal structure and response to the impact.
 Hera will also establish the new dynamical state of the Didymos system in exquisite detail, so the transference of kinetic energy into the system is fully understood.